rollingcomma/aws-lamp/docs/Ubuntu VM on AWS.md

 ---
 layout: default
-title: Ubuntu Instance on AWS
+title: Ubuntu Virtual Machine on AWS
 nav_order: 2
 ---

-# Ubuntu instance on AWS
+# Ubuntu Virtual Machine on AWS
 {: .no_toc }

 ## Table of contents